MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 #### Taskbar

-Use this only for the taskbar outside of the right side with your date and time, small system icons and the show hidden icons flyout which has its own subcategory called **System tray**.
+Use this only for the taskbar outside of the right side with your date and time, small system icons and the show hidden icons flyout, which has its own subcategory called **System tray**.
 Task manager and Start menu also shouldn't go here, they have their own subcategories.

 #### All other issues

-Use this if you're experiencing explorer crashes, issues with small system dialogs that pop up as you do things like run programs, or other major issues on Windows that you're not sure where to put.
+Use this if you're experiencing explorer crashes when you're not sure what caused them, issues with small system dialogs that pop up as you do things like run programs, or other major issues on Windows that you're not sure where to put.

 ### Devices and Drivers